javaguru/nexus-backend/README.md

 ### 🚀 The Nexus-Backend Configuration

-By default, it uses `8082` port and the Servlet Context `/nexus-backend`.
+By default, it uses `8082` port and the Servlet Context is `/nexus-backend`.

 The default SpringBoot config is in `/src/main/resources/application.properties` file.